Condorr001/First_Assignment_RT1/README.md

 As provided, d_th = 0.4, since the distance between the center of the robot and its arm is 0.4 meters.
 This means that the robot is near to the token and can grab it if the distance between its center and the token is at max 0.4m.

 ## Functions
-A total of 4 functions were declared for this prgram.
+A total of 5 functions were declared for this program.
 Using functions is the best procedure to avoid long and repeated blocks of code.

 The first two functions had already been implemented in previous exercises.
 They are:
 - `drive(speed, seconds)`: move the robot forwards or backwards according to the given linear `speed` for the defined amount of `seconds`;